RobCaamano/Uav-Detection-And-Tracking/README.md

 ## About <a id="about"></a>

-Utlizes TensorFlow2 Object Detection API with a finetune of TensorFlow's faster_rcnn_resnet101_v1_800x1333_coco17_gpu-8 model.
+The UAV Detection and Tracking project aims to identify and monitor unmanned aerial vehicles (UAVs) using advanced object detection and tracking techniques.
+It utlizes TensorFlow2 Object Detection API with a finetune of TensorFlow's '[faster_rcnn_resnet101_v1_800x1333_coco17_gpu-8](https://github.com/tensorflow/models/blob/master/research/object_detection/configs/tf2/faster_rcnn_resnet101_v1_800x1333_coco17_gpu-8.config)' model.

+- Fine-Tuned Object Detection Model: Utilizes a fine-tuned version of the TensorFlow Faster R-CNN ResNet101 model, optimized for detecting UAVs

+- End-to-End Pipeline: Includes tools for model preparation, video frame extraction, data conversion, and tracking.

+- Tracking and Visualization: Implements a Kalman filter for trajectory tracking and generates visualizations to show the UAV’s path.

 ## Files <a id="files"></a>

-UAV_FasterRCNN.py: Used for inference

-XML_To_TFRecord.py: Converts XML files into training and validation TFRecord files

-download_model.py: Used to download base model
+- **download_model.py:** Used to fetch the pre-trained model from the TensorFlow model zoo.

-model_main_tf2.py: Slightly modified TF2 Training Loop

-vids_to_frames: Extracts frames from video and saves them in a given directory
+- **vids_to_frames:** Extracts frames from video and saves them in a given directory using OpenCV.

+- **XML_To_TFRecord.py:** Converts XML annotation files into TensorFlow’s TFRecord format, which is required for training and validation of the detection model.

+- **model_main_tf2.py:** Contains a slightly modified TensorFlow 2 training loop tailored for fine-tuning the object detection model.
+Manages the training process, including model checkpointing and evaluation.

+- **UAV_FasterRCNN.py:** Used for inference with the fine-tuned Faster R-CNN model.
+Performs object detection on new video frames, identifying UAVs and generating bounding boxes around detected objects.

-kalman_filter.py: Implements Kalman filter to track drone's trajectory.
-Compiles detections into a video with a line tracking the drone.
+- **kalman_filter.py:** Implements the Kalman filter algorithm to track the trajectory of detected UAVs.
+Processes the detection results and compiles them into a video with a line tracing the UAV’s movement, providing a visualization of its path.

 ## Demo Videos with Kalman Filter <a id="demo-kalman"></a>